riscv-admin/fp/CHARTER.md

-The FP SIG is managed under the Unpriv Committee, and is intended to develop the strategy, gaps, and prioritizations for all future FP enhancements for RISC-V.  The SIG will examine new FP formats in addition to further enhancements to IEEE FP standard.
+The FP SIG is managed under the Unpriv Committee, and is intended to develop the strategy, gaps, and prioritizations for all future FP enhancements for RISC-V.  The SIG will examine new FP formats in addition to further enhancements to the IEEE FP standard.
 This SIG is intended to provide a venue for community members to discuss and select which ideas should advance into eventual future standard extensions.